– by Nancy Bedan

 “For their countless efforts to restore and protect the environment through community outreach and educational opportunities, the Columbia Audubon Society has earned a 2018 Environmental Stewardship Award.
 By providing a beautiful landscape for visitors and increasing native habitat for a variety of pollinators, they have made a lasting impact on our community.”

 The CPS Science Department, under the leadership of Mike Szydlowski, was honored for surpassing its goal of removing one million invasive bush honeysuckle plants and for collecting long-term plant diversity data.
 Columbia Mayor Brian Treece presented the awards to representatives of each organization.
-CAS President Laura Hillman, CANS Coordinator Bill Mees, Vice President John Besser, and board members Allison Vaughn and Nancy Bedan accepted the award on behalf of Columbia Audubon.
+CAS President Laura Hillman, CANS Coordinator Bill Mees, Vice President John Besser, and board member Nancy Bedan accepted the award on behalf of Columbia Audubon.
 Other winners of 2018 MCPA awards were Sustain Mizzou and True Media (Resource Conservation); Cosmo Clubs/Central Bank of Boone County and MU Campus Facilities (Pollution Prevention); Harry S Truman VA Hospital (Innovative Best Practices); and True/False Film Fest (Mayor’s Award).

 You can view a short video about CAS’s nominatino an